 We hope that you trust us and our experience working with hundreds of couples in the Savannah community to be the people to help you get married during the pandemic.
 To aide our reopening, we have created the following guidelines we will ask our new clients to acknowledge at booking.

-The 7 Savannah Custom Weddings & Elopements COVID-19 Safety Principles for Summer 2020 Elopements
+The 7 Savannah Custom Weddings & Elopements COVID-19 Safety Principles

 We hope this helps you as you make your plans until the pandemic is over.
 Thanks for all of your support during this difficult time.